reallymello/nightwatchTutorials/apiTesting/README.md

 3. If your project is only running API tests you can shut off launching the browser by adding/changing these settings in your run profile also in `nightwatch.conf.js`

+If you have tests that call the Nightwatch browser and API tests you need to leave these true or the browser won't launch.
+This makes sense to set to false if your suite is only API tests (so the browser doesn't pop open for no reason).

 ```js
 // nightwatch.conf.js
 {